rahilv99/informed/README.md

 #### Information for developing auxiomai.com
 - UI components from shadcn/ui library
 - Useful tool for prototyping: Vercel v0
+- All of the server actions (interactive component) are in `/webapp/lib/actions.ts`

 ### Backend (Python)
 1. Navigate to `src/service_tier/logic`